Great essay writing in 8 steps

 Properly citing the sources upon which you draw also ensures that you will not be accused of plagiarism, which is a serious offence in academia.
 In fact, repeated and grievous plagiarism can lead to the suspension of your studies at the majority of academic institutions!

 Having a similarly ambitious 'study buddy' is often undervalued by students, but the synergy achieved by working together can help both of you achieve considerably higher grades.
 It is important to note that you shouldn’t write your essays together, nor necessarily agree on the approach to be taken beforehand, as this leads to the risk of submitting two papers that are too similar – again linking back to the issue of plagiarism.

 Instead, you should exchange essays with each other once you are both done with the first draft.
-It is immensely difficult to proofread your own work – one goes blind to minor grammatical issues in a text after reading it repeatedly for days on end – and it is similarly easy to overlook gaps in flow and logic of argument.
+It is immensely difficult to proofread your own work – one goes blind to minor grammatical issues in a text after reading it repeatedly for days on end.
+It is similarly easy to overlook gaps in flow and logic of argument.
 Having a friend read through the work will address both of these issues, assuming that they, too, are high achieving.